Himanimer123/License-Plate-Recognition-System/README.md

 - **Tesseract OCR:** For recognizing text from the extracted license plate region.
 - **Python:** The programming language used to implement the project.

+Ensure Tesseract OCR is installed on your system.
+You can download it from [here](https://github.com/tesseract-ocr/tesseract).

 ## Usage
 1. Run the script: